France national rugby union team: Selection policy

 In December 2016, when World Rugby was considering a change in the eligibility rules for international selection, FFR president Bernard Laporte announced that the body would require that all France national team members hold French passports.
 This requirement is in addition to then-current WR rules mandating three years' residency for international selection, a period which WR increased to five years effective from 31 December 2020.
-Players who represented France prior to Laporte's announcement remain eligible for selection even if they do not hold French passports.
+Players who represented France prior to Laporte's announcement remained eligible for selection even if they did not hold French passports.
 Thus, since 2016 France have had the lowest number of foreign-born players in their Six Nations's squads.